hackingmaterials/atomate/docs_rst/installation.rst

 .. code-block:: bash

-    qlaunch rapidfire
+    qlaunch rapidfire -m 1

 There are lots of things to note here:

-* As with all FireWorks commands, you can get more options using ``qlaunch rapidfire -h`` or simply ``qlaunch -h``.
+* The ``-m 1`` means to keep a maximum of 1 job in the queue to prevent submitting too many jobs.
+As with all FireWorks commands, you can get more options using ``qlaunch rapidfire -h`` or simply ``qlaunch -h``.
 * The qlaunch mode specified above is the simplest and most general way to get started.
 It will end up creating a somewhat nested directory structure, but this will make more sense when there are many calculations to run.
 * One other option for qlaunch is "reservation mode", i.e., ``qlaunch -r rapidfire``.
 There are many nice things about this mode - you'll get pretty queue job names that represent your calculated composition and task type (these are really nice to see specifically which calculations are queued) and you'll have more options for tailoring specific queue parameters to specific jobs.
-However, this mode does add its own complications and we do not recommend starting with it (in many if not most cases, it's not worth switching at all).
+In addition, reservation mode will automatically stop submitting jobs to the queue depending on how many jobs you have in the database so you don't need to use the ``-m 1`` parameter (this is usually desirable and nice, although in some cases it's better to submit to the queue first and add jobs to the database later which reservation mode doesn't support).
+However, reservation mode does add its own complications and we do not recommend starting with it (in many if not most cases, it's not worth switching at all).
 If you are interested by this option, consult the FireWorks documentation for more details.
 * If you want to run directly on your computing platform rather than through a queue, use ``rlaunch rapidfire`` instead of the ``qlaunch`` command (go through the FireWorks documentation to understand the details).

 If all went well, you can check that the FireWork is in the queue by using the commands for your queue system (e.g. ``squeue`` or ``qstat``).
 When the job finally starts running, you will see the state of the workflow as running using the command ``lpad get_wflows -d more``.